 I spent the early part of my legal career on the front lines of the War on Drugs.
 I served my country as a United States Marine, prosecuting marijuana drug runners in Southern California and commanded a DEA Drug Task Force sending many young people to prison for their illicit business with the “Devil’s Weed.”

 When I made the transition from law enforcement to providing legal assistance to top cannabis companies, President Reagan helped guide me with his favorite Russian proverb: “Trust, but verify”.
 He adopted this phrase at the signing of a nuclear arms treaty with the Soviet Union.
 Both countries had something to gain and everything to lose, but that’s where the trust came in.
 And what resulted in this mutual trust?
 The Fall of the Soviet Union.

-I have witnessed first-hand the promising world of cannabis and hemp, and the prosperity that cannabis has generated for Colorado.
+I have witnessed first-hand the promising world of legal cannabis and hemp, and the prosperity that cannabis has generated for Colorado.
 I have watched CBD and hemp markets bring in new tax revenue on a never before seen scale.
 I have learned of real medicines being discovered and tested in hospitals and universities with positive clinical results.
 Veterans suffering from PTSD are finding legitimate relief from a plant that has been used as a medicine for over 3,000 years.